Tapas Media Services ("Tapas Media," "Tapas," "Tapastic," "Service" or "Services") are provided by Tapas Media, Inc. ("We," "Our" or "Tapas").

 With that in mind, do not post identical or nearly identical comments, private messages, wall posts, or forum posts asking people to check out your content, subscribe, or give you money.
 The best promotions and requests are relevant and valuable, not annoying or desperate.

 No one likes spam.
 We're working behind the scenes to keep spam on Tapas to a minimum, but we also have policies in place that prohibit spammy activity and the use of related services.

 The following activity is not allowed on Tapas:

-Tapas welcomes the use of pen names (or nom de plume, if you're fancy) and online identities, but don't pretend to be someone else, take credit for their work, or pretend to be associated with someone you aren’t – even if you feel you're helping them out by doing so.
+Tapas welcomes the use of pen names (or nom de plume, if you're fancy) and online identities, but don't impersonate someone else, take credit for their work, or pretend to be associated with someone you aren’t – even if you feel you're helping them out by doing so.